2021 Taliban offensive: Protests

 On 17 August, a small protest was held by several women in Kabul demanding equal rights for women, the first reported women's protest against the new regime.

 On 18 August, larger protests also attended by men emerged in three eastern Pashtun-dominated cities: Jalalabad, Khost, and Asadabad, with protestors waving the flag of the Islamic Republic of Afghanistan, and taking down the Taliban flag.
 In Jalalabad, the Taliban opened fire, killing three and wounding over a dozen.
 On 19 August, demonstrations spread to various parts of Kabul, including one large protest near Kabul Airport where cars and people waved the flag of the republic, and another with over 200 people gathered near the presidential palace in Kabul before it was violently dispersed by the Taliban.
 Protests continued in Khost and Asadabad as well, with the Taliban using violence to disperse protests in both.
 In Asadabad, protests were reported as swelling to the hundreds.

 Creation of new state

 More than three weeks after the fall of Kabul, the new Taliban rulers announced the creation of a government cabinet for the new state named Islamic Emirate of Afghanistan.
 The cabinet is all male, and is heavily dominated by ethnic Pashtuns, with only three members being of other ethnicity.
 Hasan Akhund was named acting prime minister.
+As of January 2024, the cabinet officially remains in an interim state over two years after its formation.

-As of March 13, 2022, there is no other country that has officially recognized the Taliban's new state.
-However, Turkish foreign minister Mevlüt Çavuşoğlu has expressed the intention to internationally recognize the Islamic Emirate.
+In July 2025, Russia became the first country to internationally recognize the Taliban government, while the governments of China, the United Arab Emirates, Uzbekistan and Pakistan all have accredited ambassadors to the Islamic Emirate.
+Additionally, the Chinese government has accepted credentials of the Taliban's ambassador to Beijing, while in 2022 the Turkish foreign minister Mevlüt Çavuşoğlu expressed the intention to internationally recognize the Islamic Emirate.

+Security situation

+Violence in the country sharply declined in the year after the Taliban takeover of Kabul, with conflict-related deaths falling by 91% for the year 2022 compared to 2021.
+Taliban officials as well as civilians have come under attack by terror attacks committed by the Islamic State – Khorasan Province, which have also caused increasing attacks in border regions of neighboring Pakistan as well as the hit-and-run guerilla campaign by the National Resistance Front targeting Taliban.

+Tourist numbers in post-war Afghanistan have increased by 120% in the year 2023 compared to 2022.

+Economic situation

+The Service sector, making up almost half of the country's economy, fell by 30% in 2021.
+Within two years of the Taliban's victory, the overall economy of Afghanistan had contracted by 25%.
+According to Gallup polls, the number of Afghans struggling to afford commodities or struggling to find work has increased after the events of 2021.

+Opium cultivation has dropped by 95% between 2022 and 2023 following an enforced ban by the new Taliban administration.